saunah/saunah-backend/README.md

 **To configure IntelliJ to use these values**, navigate to `Run → Edit Configurations`, make sure `SaunahBackendApplication` is selected on the left hand side, and enter the following string to *Environment variables*: `SAUNAH_DB_HOST=127.0.0.1;SAUNAH_DB_PORT=5556;SAUNAH_DB_USER=saunah;SAUNAH_DB_PASSWORD=saunah;SAUNAH_DB_NAME=saunah;SAUNAH_FRONTEND_BASE_URL=localhost:3000`.

 Please make sure there is no leading or trailing space in the string, as this might cause errors otherwiese.

-For VS Code, the corresponding configuration is already set in `.vscode/launch.json`.

 ## 💾 Setting up a Development Database